 INSAT is an operational multipurpose satellite system catering to the needs of three different services, viz Television & Radio Broadcasting, Communications and Meteorology.
-The INSAT project is a joint venture of the Department of Space (DOS), the Department of Telecommunications (DOT), the India Meteorological Department (IMD), Doordarshan and All India Radio (AIR).
-The responsibility for overall management and coordination of the INSAT system among the user agencies rests with the INSAT Co-ordination Committee (ICC).
+The INSAT project is a joint venture of the Department of Telecommunications (DOT), the India Meteorological Department (IMD), Doordarshan and All India Radio (AIR).
+The responsibility for overall management and coordination of the INSAT system among the user agencies rests with the INSAT coordination committee (ICC).

 The first satellite INSAT-1A of the INSAT-1 series was launched in April, 1982 and it ceased to function totally from 6 September 1982 as a result of major anomaly on the satellite.
 The second satellite (INSAT-1B) was launched on 30 August 1983 and it became operational on 15 October, 1983.
 It was the main operational satellite all through the 1980s and provided very good services during its entire mission life.
-It was deorbited in July, 93.
+It was deorbited in July 1993.
 The third satellite of the series (INSAT-1C) was launched on 22 July 1988.
-Due to some technical problem it lost control on 22nd November, 1989 after which it was not available for operational services.
-The last satellite of INSAT-1 series (INSAT-1D) was launched on 12 June,1990 and became operational on 17 July, 90.
-This satellite is working even today (October, 2000) in an inclined orbit mode and provides round the clock imagery of Earth cloud cover for operational utilisation.
-Its predicted End of Life (EOL) is 2nd quarter of 2001.
+Due to some technical problem it lost control on 22 November 1989 after which it was not available for operational services.
+The last satellite of INSAT-1 series (INSAT-1D) was launched on 12 June,1990 and became operational on 17 July 1990.
+This satellite is working even today (August, 2001) in an inclined orbit mode and provides round the clock imagery of Earth cloud cover for operational utilization.
+Its predicted End of Life (EOL) is the 4th quarter of 2001.

-The 2nd generation of INSAT satellites (INSAT-2 series) were started from July, 1992 with the successful launch of the first satellite of the series (INSAT-2A) on 10th July 92.
-The 2nd satellite of INSAT-2 programme i.e. (INSAT-2B) was also launched successfully on 22 July, 1993.
+The second generation of INSAT satellites (INSAT-2 series) were started from July 1992 with the successful launch of the first satellite of the series (INSAT-2A) on 10 July 1992.
+The second satellite of INSAT-2 programme i.e., (INSAT-2B) was also launched successfully on 22 July 1993.
 All INSAT satellites are three-axis body stabilised spacecrafts.
-The last satellite of INSAT-2 series ie., INSAT-2E launched successfully on 3 April,99.
-It is operational from May, 99.
-It has a new payload, called Charged Coupled Device (CCD) camera capable of taking 1Km resolution images in 3 bands.
-The meteorological imaging capability has also been upgraded on this satellite, as compared to its predecessors, by providing a Water-Vapour channel with 8 km resolution in the VHRR, the imaging instrument of the satellite.
+The last satellite of INSAT-2 series i.e., INSAT-2E was launched successfully on 3 April,1999.
+It is operational from May 1999.
+It has a new payload, called Charged Coupled Device (CCD) camera capable of taking 1 km resolution images in 3 bands.
+The meteorological imaging capability has also been upgraded on this satellite, as compared to its predecessors, by providing a water vapour channel with 8 km resolution in the VHRR, the imaging instrument of the satellite.

-1.1 CURRENT OPERATIONAL STATUS
+1.1 Current operational status

-The imaging mission is working satisfactorily with INSAT-1D and INSAT-2B satellites, and they continue to be used operationally.
-High resolution (1 km) images in 3 channels are also available operationally from CCD camera onboard INSAT-2E.
-The Infra-Red (IR) channel data from INSAT-2B is however not available due to technical problems.
-INSAT-2B is used for receiving VIS data only.
-The activities like image processing, derivation of meteorological products, data archival and dissemination of products to field stations for operational use are being done on routine basis.
+The imaging mission is working satisfactorily with INSAT-1D satellite and it continues to be used operationally from 74°E longitude position.
+High resolution (1km) images in 3 channels are also available operationally from CCD camera onboard INSAT-2E.
+The Infra-Red (IR) channel data from INSAT-2B is, however, not available due to technical problems.
+The activities like image processing, derivation of meteorological products, data archival and dissemination of products to field stations for operational use are being done on a operational routine basis.

 VHRR images are normally received at three-hourly intervals.
-More frequent images are taken for monitoring them development of special weather phenomena as and when the situation demands.
-CCD images from 2E are also being taken every three hours for operational use during daytime.
-More frequent images are taken if situation demands.
+More frequent images are taken for monitoring the development of special weather phenomena as and when the situation demands.
+CCD images from 2°E are also being taken every three hours for operational use during daytime.
+More frequent images are also taken if situation demands.
 However, due to some anomaly in scan mechanism VHRR onboard INSAT-2E is not currently available for operational use.
-For the derivation of CMV's half hourly triplets at 00 UTC, 06 UTC and 12 UTC are also received from INSAT-1D and data processed.
-The INSAT derived CMV are available on GTS.
+For the derivation of CMVs half hourly triplets at 00 UTC, 06 UTC and 12 UTC are also received from INSAT-1D and data processed.
+The INSAT derived CMVs are available on GTS.

-1.2 CHARACTERISTICS OF VHRR PAYLOAD
+1.2 Characteristics of VHRR payload